jnozzi/cocoadev.com/markdown/OverridingLimitsOnWindowSizes.md

 ----

 Wolf Rentzsch was twitting about something similar.
 He was trying to make a window taller than the screen.
-His solution that may work for you was to add a category -General/[NSScreen frame] that hard-codes General/NSMakeRect(0,0,10000,10000) allow him to setFrame to anything.
+His solution that may work for you was to add a category -[NSScreen frame] that hard-codes NSMakeRect(0,0,10000,10000) allow him to setFrame to anything.

 ----
 I'm sorry for not being clear.
 My code works for setting the size of the panel when my program starts up.
 It's just that when I drag the resize box at the bottom right with the mouse, the GUI doesn't allow me to go smaller than 59x50 pixels (I want the minimum size to be 27x50).
 Procedure is: